8:00am – 8:30am

 Leading with Impact

+How can women leverage a social impact strategy to complement their business goals?
 In a crowded business environment, everyone has to work smarter to have their voices heard.
 This conversation will start by discussing how social impact drives business goals and objectives, and finish with key learnings from several current leaders who have successfully incorporated social impact in their work.

 Dramatic Growth: Factors That Support Growth Beyond the Million Dollar Mark